MAiD Nurse Investigator

 • participate in inter-ministerial and inter-governmental committees/task forces and maintain ongoing liaison to work collaboratively on issues and projects

 BSc in Nursing and/or current registration with the College of Nurses of Ontario in order to provide professional nursing expertise.

 Technical Knowledge and Experience

-•You can lead training programs, prepare and present research findings, reports and briefing papers
+• You can lead training programs, and prepare and present research findings, reports and briefing papers

-- 1 Permanent, 25 Morton Shulman Ave, Toronto, Toronto Region, Criminal Record and Judicial Matters Check
+- 1 Temporary, duration up to 18 months (with possible extension), 25 Morton Shulman Ave, Toronto, Toronto Region, Criminal Record and Judicial Matters Check

 - In accordance with the Ontario Public Service (OPS), Employment Screening Checks Policy (ESCP), the top candidate(s) may be required to undergo a security screening check.
 Refer to the above to determine the screening checks that are required for this position.

 Required security screening checks along with your written consent, will be sent to the Transition and Security Office (TSO), Talent Acquisition Branch (TAB), HR Service Delivery Division (HRSDD) to evaluate the results.
 If applicable, the TSO, with your written consent, will request and obtain any additional employment screening checks that were not obtained directly by you.